-It's quite astonishing that scammers are still promoting envelope-stuffing jobs as a legitimate way to work from home.
+It's quite astonishing that scammers are still promoting stuffing envelopes as a legit work from home job.
 I can tell you firsthand that stuffing envelopes for cash is a scam.
 How do I know?
-Because a long time ago, I fell for this scam.
+A long time ago, I fell victim to the stuffing-envelope scam.
 You see, when I was in college, I worked part-time ...
 Read More

 Scam Prevention

-Scam Prevention Tips: How to Avoid Work-at-Home Scams
+WFH Scam Prevention Tips: How to Avoid Getting Scammed

 When you’re looking for work-at-home opportunities, you're bombarded with information.
 Positions sound appealing, but are they legitimate?
 I know the uncertainty you feel because I was in the same boat when I started my work-at-home job search.
 It's why I created this website.
 Through my research, I've found some simple ...
 Read More